Where to Stay in Philadelphia: 8 Best Areas

 The airport also has an amazing culinary scene.
 You can choose from fast food to a fine dining experience.
 Your family will have a wide range of food choices, so everyone will be happy.

-Best places to stay in Philly near the airport:
+Best places to stay in Philly near Philadelphia International Airport:

 mid-range ($$): Philadelphia Airport Marriott This 4-star hotel is connected directly to the Philadelphia International Airport. it has a car park, a gym, a business center, as well as an on-site Aviation Grill that serve American cuisine.